Theo Todman's Family Page

 - All our parents and aunts and uncles are now deceased4.

-- Julie has a cousin, Linda, who lives in the West Country and I have a cousin Rachel who lives in Perth, Australia.
+- Julie has a cousin, Linda, who lives in the West Country and I have one surviving cousin, Rachel, who lives in Perth, Australia.

 - Non-Human Family: